 You are here

 The Fulbright is the most prestigious scholarship offered by the government of the United States.
-Pace Law School students interested in study and research abroad are strongly encouraged to consider applying for a Fulbright Grant.
+Pace Law students interested in study and research abroad are strongly encouraged to consider applying for a Fulbright Grant.
 The Fulbright Grant may be used while still a law student, or following graduation.
 Given the prestige of the Fulbright Program, it is not uncommon for law firms or other employers to hold job offers open pending the return of a Fulbright recipient.

-We are proud to report that a number of Pace Law School alumni and faculty have been awarded Fulbright Grants for study and research abroad.
+We are proud to report that a number of Pace Law alumni and faculty have been awarded Fulbright Grants for study and research abroad.